raspberrypilearning/code-a-carol/en/step_6.md

 </div>

-Put your code inside a function called `:partridge`.
++ Put your code inside a function called `:partridge`.

 ![Partridge](images/partridge.png)

-In case you are wondering, these symbols are all **rests** of different durations and just mean no notes are being played.
+In case you are wondering, these symbols are all **rests** of different durations and just mean that no notes should be played.
 You can ignore them when you are coding the melody.

 ![Rests](images/rests.png)

 --- hints ---
 --- hint ---
-Start by creating a function called `partridge`
+Start by creating a function called `:partridge`.

 ```ruby
 define :partridge do